SHIPS SAME DAY OR NEXT BUSINESS DAY

 There's one question every new AR-15 owner asks when buying ammo for the first time: Can you shoot 5.56 NATO in a .223 Remington gun?
 And is the opposite true: Can you shoot .223 Remington in a 5.56 rifle?

-5.56 NATO vs .223 Rem: What's Different?
+5.56 NATO vs .223 Rem: What's Truly Different?

-5.56 NATO has a higher chamber pressure
+1. 5.56 NATO has a higher chamber pressure than .223

 Chamber pressure measures the force that a casing's outer walls exert on the inside of a firearm's chamber when the round is ignited.
 The Sporting Arms & Ammunition Manufacturers Institute, or SAAMI, measures chamber pressure in PSI for all commercially available firearm chambers.
+These are the chamber pressures for .223 and 5.56:

 • .223 Remington produces a chamber pressure of 55,000 PSI.